 Maintaining Relevant Libraries Workshop

-Drawing inspiration from international retail trends, art galleries, museums and other cultural hubs, Inspired Libraries highlights that we must look outside our industry to drive innovation.
-Exploring promotion, marketing, display and overall image, Inspired Libraries is a showcase of creativity.
+Fusing his bigger-picture vision for libraries with inspiration drawn from retail, art galleries, museums and other cultural hubs, Kevin Hennah highlights why we must look outside our industry to drive innovation.

 Contact Kevin for more information or to have him present at your conference.

-Drawing on his experience consulting to over 2000 libraries Internationally, Kevin Hennah presents a suite of three online workshops throughout June 2021.
+Drawing on his experience consulting to over 2000 libraries Internationally, Kevin Hennah presents a suite of three online workshops twice annually:

 On site delivery also available.